 In Rotten Tomatoes, you can see the great divide between fans and critics.
-While The Last Jedi's critics score is at 93%, the audience's score sits at 56%, the lowest among the Star Wars live-action films, and lower than Justice League's audience score.
+While The Last Jedi's critics score is at 91%, the audience's score sits at 42%, the lowest among the Star Wars live-action films.

-If you're wondering why some fans dislike Lucasfilm's latest Star Wars film, here are the 13 biggest reasons why:
+If you're wondering why some fans dislike Star Wars: The Last Jedi, here are the 13 biggest reasons why:

 Porgs, the sea-bird creatures native to the planet of Ahch-To, have been the most divisive part of The Last Jedi since they were revealed at the film's first behind-the-scenes reel.
 Some love how cute they are, even inspiring some fan art and shirts right off the bat, while others think they're just some cheap marketing gimmick for the inevitable batch of merchandise.